-Thank you, Curtis.
-And hello, everybody on the call.
+Thank you, Curtis, and hello to everybody on the call.
 I'm thrilled to be speaking with you today and eager to engage with you in the weeks to come.
-I'm enthusiastic about the opportunity to unlock our potential as a newly independent organization.
-But first, let me delve into the current state of the pork business.
-We have a strong history of profitability in our pork business, and we are excited by the fact that market conditions have shown improvement in recent quarters.
+I am enthusiastic about the opportunity to unlock our potential as a newly independent organization, but first let me delve into the current state of the pork business.

+We have a strong history of profitability in our pork business and we are excited by the fact that market conditions have shown improvement in recent quarters.
 Operating from our world-class processing facilities in Alberta and Manitoba, we process around 4 million hogs annually.
 About 1.7 million of those are raised in-house and the other 2.3 million are sourced from our contract growers.

-We sell our pork products to unique and attractive mix of customers in high growth markets in North America and internationally.
-This diversified sales mix is a strategic advantage to the new Pork Company and gives us options for maximizing the revenue we received for our products.
+We sell our pork products to a unique and attractive mix of customers in high-growth markets in North America and internationally.
+This diversified sales mix is a strategic advantage to the new pork company and gives us options for maximizing the revenue we receive for our products.

 Our longstanding customers trust us for the quality of our products and the value-added production capabilities that they have come to rely on.

-At the core of our operations are industry-leading best practices in sustainability, worker safety and animal care.
-As one of North America's largest producers of pork that is Raised Without Antibiotics, we are committing to setting the standard for responsible production practices.
+At the core of our operations are industryleading best practices in sustainability, worker safety, and animal care.
+As one of North America's largest producers of pork that is raised without antibiotics, we are committing to setting the standard for responsible production practices.
 This commitment, combined with our resilient business model, ensures our strength in all market conditions.

-Now, for a look at what lies ahead for the new Pork Company.
-As we forge our own path forward, there are wellknown opportunities for us to build value in our business, ensuring both near-term and long-term success.
+Now for a look at what lies ahead for the new pork company, as we forge our own path forward, there are a wealth of known opportunities for us to build value in our business, ensuring both near-term and long-term success.
 For instance, our Manitoba processing facility currently operates below capacity.
 Optimizing its utilization is a key strategic initiative that promises substantial returns without significant capital investments.
 Other opportunities, such as equipment modernization and capability expansion, also offer meaningful financial returns.
 We also have a significant amount of continuous improvement initiatives that will deliver material value to the shareholders.
-There is consequential value for our entire entity to focus the light of the organization and the metrics that matter to the pork business.
+There is consequential value for our entire entity to focus the might of the organization on the metrics that matter to the pork business.
 We will be operationally excellent.
 Increases in feed costs have also begun to normalize.
-Feed cost increases were the primary reason that the cost to raise a pig exceeded the value of meat over the last few years.
-As earnings migrate towards full recovery, our control improvement initiatives, coupled with a favorable commodity outlook will allow us to invest back in the company to fuel future growth.
+Feed cost increases were the primary reason that the cost to raise a pig exceeded the value of the meat over the last few years.
+As earnings migrate towards full recovery, our controllable improvement initiatives, coupled with a favourable commodity outlook, will allow us to invest back in the Company to fuel future growth.

 So, in conclusion, this transaction marks an exciting milestone for us.
-We are unleashing the potential of a worldclass organization.
-We are building on our strengths, and we are providing investors with a unique chance to participate in what I believe is a rare opportunity.
-So, now I will turn the call over to our Chief Financial Officer, David Smales, to present some financial highlights.
+We are unleashing the potential of a world-class organization, we are building on our strengths, and we are providing investors with a unique chance to participate in what I believe is a rare opportunity.

+So now I will turn the call over to our Chief Financial Officer, David Smales, to present some financial highlights.